 - To help to prevent heart disease from getting worse.

 If you are a smoker, it's essential to stop smoking.
 Regular exercise and getting back to normal work and life are usually advised.
 Much can be done to reduce the risk of a further heart attack.
-Read more about after a heart attack (myocardial infarction).
+See the separate leaflet called Heart Attack Recovery.